-COVID - 19 Global Pandemic Impacts Services - 4th Quarter FY 2020.
+COVID - 19 Global Pandemic and Impact on Services.

-Library services were suspended on March 16, 2020 due to the Illinois Governor on Friday March 13th, 2020 declaring a state of emergency and ordering the shutdown of "non-essential services and business" to Illinois residents.
-The action was taken to help "stem the spread" of the contagion.
-The Library was closed by the Library Board of Trustees on Monday, March 16th.
+Library services were suspended on March 16, 2020, due to the Illinois Governor J.B.
+Pritzker declaring a state of emergency on Friday March 13th, 2020, and ordered the shutdown of "non-essential services and business" to Illinois residents.
+The action was taken to help "stem the spread" of the COVID -19 pandemic.

+The Library was closed by the Library Board of Trustees on Monday, March 16th, 2020.
 Library staff continued working from home.
-Library Administrative staff continued to work, albeit at reduced hours within the facility or from home, to keep basic administrative operations functioning (e.g. bill payments and payroll processed).
-Staff were not furloughed or laid off in the third quarter of FY 2020.
-On June 1st, 2020 staff began to provide curb side delivery of services.
-On July 13th, 2020 as new FY 2021 began the Library Board reopened to the public for very basic and simple "Grab and Go Services".
-The Library by the end of June 2020 had spent over \$5,000 in personal protective equipment for staff and to reengineer and rearrange the library facility interior for service to the public.
+Library Administrative staff continued to work, albeit at reduced hours within the facility or from home, to keep basic administrative operations functioning (e.g., bill payments and payroll processed).
+Staff were not furloughed or laid off in FYs 2020 or in 2021.

-It has been estimated that the Library Staff will have to continue its current reduced service hours through the end of the 3^{rd} quarter of 2021 well into FY 2022 or until a vaccine or cure for COVID - 19 can be developed, tested and then distributed on a wide basis to the general public.
+In Fiscal Year 2021, on June 1st, 2020, staff began to provide curb side delivery of services.
+Between July 13th and September 30th, 2020, the Library reopened with reduced service hours to the public for very basic "Grab and Go Services".
+From October 2020 to the end of May 2021 the Library Board gradually added and opened additional hours to the point in FY 2022 where a majority of the original sixty-eight hours of service were restored.